 Surbiton, formerly in Surrey, is now under the administrative umbrella of Kingston-upon-Thames, a Greater London borough.
-The name of the town goes back many centuries, but became the name we know today – Surbiton – in 1592.
-It started its major development during the Industrial Revolution, greatly increasing with the arrival of the railway to the town.
+The town’s name goes back many centuries but became the name we know today – Surbiton – in 1592.
+It started its major development during the Industrial Revolution, greatly increased with the railway’s arrival to the town.
 It received its first station in 1838, bearing the title of Kingston-upon-railway!
-At that time the railway bypassed nearby Kingston for fear that its presence in the town would threaten the existing coach trade.
-The station name was soon seen as a point of confusion with Kingston-upon-Thames, and thus changed to Surbiton in 1869.
-The present station possesses a magnificent Art Deco façade, a popular architectural introduction in the late 1920’s and 1930’s, when much of the expanding underground railway had its stations built in the same fashionable style.
-Surbiton has the luxury of a non stop service to Waterloo station on the Southampton line, which it achieves in 17 minutes.
-If approval is granted on the ongoing Crossrail 2 undertaking, Surbiton will have the amazing dynamic of being linked to the London Underground network which will be a major asset to commuting residents.
+At that time, the railway bypassed nearby Kingston for fear that its presence would threaten the existing coach trade.
+The station name was soon seen as a point of confusion with Kingston-upon-Thames and changed to Surbiton in 1869.
+The present station possesses a magnificent Art Deco façade, a popular architectural introduction in the late 1920s and 1930’s when much of the expanding underground railway had its stations built in the same fashionable style.
+Surbiton has the luxury of a non-stop service to Waterloo station on the Southampton line, which it achieves in 17 minutes.
+If approval is granted on the ongoing Crossrail 2 undertaking, Surbiton will have the amazing dynamic of being linked to the London Underground network, which will be a major asset to commuting residents.

 The Development of Surbiton in the 19th and 20th Centuries

 Elegant townhouses became prevalent in Surbiton in mid to late Victorian times.
-The spectacular St. Andrews Sq, is one of a very few Victorian squares in the land.
+The spectacular St. Andrews Sq is one of the very few Victorian squares in the land.
 It sits within a conservation area, its desirable properties being keenly sought after.
-In the 1930’s there was substantial suburban home development in Surbiton and adjacent Berrylands.
+In the 1930s there was substantial suburban home development in Surbiton and adjacent Berrylands.

 Culture and Amenities

-Meanwhile on nearby Maple Rd on the third Saturday of each month, exists the famous Surbiton Farmers Market, where organic and artisan foods are sold to a keen and loyal customer base.
-Maple Rd is also home to the award winning restaurant, ‘The French Table’, and for the discerning footwear purchaser, the splendid shop and online supplier ‘Shoes at Last’.
-Nearby Claremont Gardens are an oasis of colour and calm being bordered by a unique development of 1930’s Art Deco apartments.
+Meanwhile, on nearby Maple Rd on the third Saturday of each month, exists the famous Surbiton Farmers Market, where organic and artisan foods are sold to a keen and loyal customer base.
+Maple Rd is also home to the award-winning restaurant, ‘The French Table’, and the discerning footwear purchaser, the splendid shop, and the online supplier ‘Shoes at Last’.
+Nearby, Claremont Gardens are an oasis of colour and calm, bordered by a unique development of 1930’s Art Deco apartments.

 T.V. and Film Fame!

-The hugely popular 1970’s BBC sitcom ‘The Good Life’, starring Richard Briars and Felicity Kendall was based on life in Surbiton for a devoted self sufficient couple, but was actually filmed in Northwood, London!
-Surbiton station, for those who were keen eyed enough to make the observation was, in 2009, shown in the film, ‘Harry Potter and the Half-Blood Prince’.
+The hugely popular 1970s BBC sitcom ‘The Good Life’, starring Richard Briars and Felicity Kendall, was based on Surbiton’s life for a devoted self-sufficient couple but was actually filmed in Northwood, London!
+For those keenly eyed enough to make the observation, Surbiton station was, in 2009, shown in the film ‘Harry Potter and the Half-Blood Prince’.

 Famous People from the past with Surbiton connections

-The eminent Pre-Raphaelite painter John Everett Millais came to Surbiton in the 1850’s whilst world famous author Thomas Hardy lived for a short while in Hook Rd, Surbiton in the 1870’s.
-The children’s book author Enid Blyton was governess to an affluent Surbiton family for four years, and the leading artist, Alfred Bestall, who has given such pleasure to so many young children with his illustrations of ‘Rupert the Bear’, lived in Cranes Park.
-The legendary Eric Clapton purchased his first guitar from the Surbiton based guitar shop ‘Bells’ which sadly no longer exists.
+The eminent Pre-Raphaelite painter John Everett Millais came to Surbiton in the 1850s whilst world-famous author Thomas Hardy lived for a short while in Hook Rd, Surbiton in the 1870s.
+The children’s book author Enid Blyton was governess to an affluent Surbiton family for four years.
+The leading artist, Alfred Bestall, who has given such pleasure to so many young children with his illustrations of ‘Rupert the Bear’, lived in Cranes Park.
+The legendary Eric Clapton purchased his first guitar from the Surbiton based guitar shop ‘Bells’, which sadly no longer exists.

 Famous Surbiton Residents